 Enter the amount of time you plan to allow for check-in at the airport.
 Some airlines require you to check-in by a certain time if you haven't done it online beforehand.
 Remember to leave enough time to get through security lines.

-We chose Newark Liberty International Airport (EWR) as your arrival airport.
+We chose John F. Kennedy International Airport (JFK) as your arrival airport.
 You can change it to another nearby airport by selecting one below.
 If the airport you want isn't listed, try changing your destination in the main search.

 Enter the amount of time it takes you to get to your destination after you've landed at the arrival airport.
 This can vary depending on whether you take a cab, get a ride from a friend, or drive a rental car.
 Make sure you include extra time to get to the rental agency and pick up the rental car if you are choosing that option.

 Driving is usually cheaper, but it takes a lot longer.
 So in order to get a better comparison, we include a special "value of time factor" that estimates how much your time is worth.
 If you take a day off work for a long road trip instead of a quick flight, you might add up your lost earnings.
 The default we use is $10/hr but you can enter any value you want below.
 If there are multiple travelers, you can enter the sum of everyone's value.